nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Examples:**

 - `list_contact` followed by `delete_contact 2` deletes the 2nd contact in the entire contact list.
-- `find_contact Betsy` followed by `delete_contact 1` deletes the 1st contact in the results of the `find_contact Betsy` command.
+- `find_contact Anne` followed by `delete_contact 1` deletes the 1st contact in the results of the `find_contact Anne` command.

 #### Selecting a contact: `select_contact`

-> Selects the specified contact and displays the contact's assigned tasks.
+> Displays the selected contact in the main panel and displays the tasks assigned to the contact in the sidebar.

 **Format:** `select_contact CONTACT_INDEX`